Balickera Tunnel remediation

-Hunter Water is proposing to carry out rehabilitation of the Balickera Tunnel to ensure ongoing reliable transfer of water from the Williams River to Grahamstown Dam via the Balickera Pump Station.
+Hunter Water has completed rehabilitation of the Balickera Tunnel, which will ensure ongoing reliable transfer of water from the Williams River to Grahamstown Dam via the Balickera Pump Station.

 The 1.2km tunnel was constructed in 1962 and is a key piece of the region’s water supply infrastructure.

-The tunnel is a known roost site for a number of threatened microbat species and the proposal is likely to have a biodiversity impact on these colonies due to temporary exclusion from the tunnel.
+Balickera tunnel is a known roost site for a number of threatened microbat species and the remediation work was deemed likely to have a biodiversity impact on these colonies due to temporary exclusion from the tunnel.
 The affected species are listed as ‘Vulnerable’ under the NSW Biodiversity Conservation Act 2016 (BC Act) and include:

 - Little Bent-winged Bat (Miniopterus australis)

 - Southern Myotis (Myotis macropus).

 We temporarily excluded all bats from the tunnel while the remediation work was carried out.
 To reduce impacts to the bats during construction, temporary habitat such as bat boxes were installed along Balickera Canal and surrounds.